Overview

 Executive summary

-Traditional indemnity escrows have been a fixture in CRE transactions — managing post-closing risk but restricting liquidity and prolonging negotiations.
+Traditional indemnity escrows have been a fixture in Real Assets transactions — managing post-closing risk but restricting liquidity and prolonging negotiations.
 RWI provides a more efficient solution: sellers receive nearly all sale proceeds immediately at closing, reducing the time-value costs and unnecessary post-closing exposure inherent in escrow structures.
 For buyers, RWI offers robust, insurer-backed protection and flexibility to select coverage limits that often exceed what sellers would typically provide — made possible by the relatively low cost of the insurance.

 Definition